Monday, 13 April 2026

 One cold and drizzly afternoon, I stumbled across another little closet-tavern and had chouriço assado, an inappropriately gigantic spiced sausage link flame-roasted in what seemed an ancient clay plate shaped and fired by the Gallaeci themselves.
 Fantastic, but wish they had served bread with it.
 I also endured an unambiguous come-on at that place by two inebriated British women on holiday, one of whom was from Essex.
 I could tell from the pint of lip gloss she applied and the spackled-on adobe-colored.
 My final big meal in Lisbon was the bacalhao a bras, which is a delicious concatenation of cod, onions, very fine and crispy shoestring potatoes, all bound together by an egg.
 They say it is the iconic Ronaldo’s favorite dish.
 The footballer though, not the Portuguese McDonald’s icon, which would have been ironic, if not iconic.

 I absolutely lose control when I am confronted with fresh crusty bread, good cheeses, cured meats, olive oil, and briny herbed olives.
 Helpless.
 It is my kryptonite.
 Sweets have never been a real temptation for me, though when I do eat them, I have a hard time not going stupid big.
 Why have one cannoli?
 Why a single sfogliatella?
 It doesn't make sense.
 And the chocolate-nut combo?
 This can also be challenging.
 Portugal tested me on this front.
 Their signature sweet pastry is called a pasteis de nata.
 It is essentially a finger-held mini-custard pie, sprinkled with cinnamon and powdered sugar.
 But the crust is a slightly denser version of a flaky croissant shell, and the custard is the most addictive, perfectly spiced, flame-crusted, ideally-bodied exemplar of decadent delectability in this country.
 Flan is good, but it can be too firmly gelatinous.
-Vanilla pudding is good but it can have a too sebaceous a mouthfeel.
+Vanilla pudding is good but it can have too sebaceous a mouthfeel.
 This threads the needle perfectly and consistently.
 And these temptation tarts are everywhere.
 This is something any discerning traveler must try.
 But beware, it may break you.

 Riding Tram 28 on its full route between Praça Martim Moniz and Campo Ourique is another thing many travelers have raved about, so I thought I’d give it a try, the plan being to run a couple of miles from my place in Belem to pick it up in Campo, ride it to the other end, and then run back.
 Great plan, and got me 7 or so miles in the morning.
 Crowds are notorious for the ride, and locals resent it because they actually have lives and need to go to work.
 So, I went early.
 I got to the stop and the only people there were a Norwegian Mom and her daughter.
 We got on, and began the journey.